ffalt/aufschreib/README.md

 if you use mysql, tables are created and data is filled

-if you use files, well, files are created ;)
+if you use files, well, only file **"tweetstore.json"** will be created ;)

-aaaaaaandddddd wait
+aaaaaaandddddd wait until the process finishes

 ### 5. Server